haiquangtran/Exam-Notes/README.md

 # CSS3

+## How do styles cascade?
+- When style rules conflict the following is the highest order of precendence the browser uses:
+  1. Important (!important)
+  2. Specificity (determines which rule is most specific)
+  3. Textual Order (if specificity seem to be the same, then the last style rule is applied)
 ## @media
 - Sets the media types for a set of rules in a stylesheet object.
 - Used for responsiveness (styling for different devices and sizes etc)